lq-2024/lq-2024.github.io/content/homepage/call_for_papers.md

 header_menu: true
 ---

-We seek papers on topics of relevance to LQ.
 Two categories of papers are of interest:

 * papers reporting original, unpublished research
 * papers {published in 2022 / currently under submission / accepted in 2022} at other {workshops / conferences / journals}, provided this double submission does not violate the rules of these {workshops / conferences / journals}